 The government tops up personal contributions with basic-rate tax relief (currently 20%), instantly boosting the amount of money saved (even if you pay tax at a rate below basic rate).
 This hasn’t changed.

-Scottish taxpayers with income above £24,945 can claim back up to a further 26% when they make a personal contribution but this extra amount won’t be added automatically.
+Scottish taxpayers can claim back up to a further 26% depending on the rate of tax they pay, when they make a personal contribution but this extra amount won’t be added automatically.
 They will need to complete a tax return or write to their local tax office.

 Please remember, you need to pay enough tax at the higher rate to claim back the full amount of tax relief.